-Observation 12: Figures imported into a docx document in SVG format would not be directly editable, but they would be scalable without diminishing the quality of the figure and would have the advantage of a smaller file size.
+Observation 10: Figures imported into a docx document in SVG format would not be directly editable, but they would be scalable without diminishing the quality of the figure and would have the advantage of a smaller file size.

-Proposal 5: Include solution 18, store images as vector graphics, in an email discussion on the adoption of solutions to shortcomings of the docx document format noting that the solution could have a medium impact.
+Proposal 4: Include solution 18, store images as vector graphics, in an email discussion on the adoption of solutions to shortcomings of the docx document format noting that the solution could have a medium impact and that the use of SVG does not imply the separate storage of figure files since they can be stored directly in the docx file format.

-2.2.5 19 – Support a limited number of supported formats which work across WGs and platforms

-Solution 19 is to limit the number of formats used in the specifications.
-The supported formats generally refer to formats used for figures, such as Microsoft Visio, Microsoft drawing canvas, MSC-Generator, PlantUML, and more.
-The solution aims to unify tools across the working groups, but it generally seems like each WG only uses a small set of additional formats for figures.
-The solution is described in Table 2.2.5-1.

-Table 2.2.5-1: Solution #19 – Support a limited number of supported formats which work across WGs and platforms